What are custom visuals in Power BI and where can I get them?

 - Core visuals are readily available on the visualization pane.

 - You can download or import visuals from Microsoft AppSource or Power BI.

-- Create your own custom visuals.
+- You can create your own custom visuals.

-Default Power BI visuals
+Core Power BI visuals

-Power BI comes with many out-of-the box Power BI visuals.
-These visuals are available in the visualization pane of both Power BI Desktop and Power BI service, and can be used for creating and editing Power BI content.
+Power BI comes with many out-of-the box visuals.
+These Power BI visuals are available in the visualization pane of both Power BI Desktop and Power BI service, and can be used for creating and editing Power BI content.